Macmillan's research and evaluation

 Why is it so important that we invest in research into cancer patients and better cancer care?

 The story about cancer is changing.
-Macmillan’s own research reveals that the number of people living with cancer diagnosis in the UK today is 2 million.
-That number is set to double to 4 million by 2030.
-Cancer patients are living longer after their diagnosis than they did 30 years ago, cancer is increasingly about living with cancer with many people experiencing issues which require support several years after initial diagnosis and treatment.
+Macmillan’s own research reveals that the number of people living with cancer diagnosis in the UK in 2010 was 2 million, we now know this number has reached 2.5 million (in 2015) and is set to rise to 4 million by 2030.
+Cancer patients are living longer after their diagnosis than they did 40 years ago, cancer is increasingly about living with cancer with many people experiencing issues which require support several years after initial diagnosis and treatment.